grammyjs/website/site/docs/hosting/heroku.md

 ::: tip ⚡ Optimisation (optional)
 `bot.api.setWebhook` at line 14 will always run when Heroku starts your server again.
 For low traffic bots, this will be for every request.
-Howver, we do not need this code to run everytime a request is coming.
+However, we do not need this code to run everytime a request is coming.
 Therefore, we can delete this part completely, and execute the `GET` only once manually.
 Open this link on your web browser after deploying our bot: